Boulton's Birds - Part Four

 Below are images of two bowls decorated with Carlton Ware's CRETONNE pattern.
 As you can see, the pattern comprises two parts: one featuring a larger, more flamboyant bird, and the other with a smaller fowl perched on a smaller branch.
 The transferer, whose job it was to place prints of patterns onto ware, would choose which better suited the shape.

-To see these bowls fit your device's screen and/or enlarge, click or tap on them.
+To see these bowls fit your device's screen and/or enlarge,

 To return to this page, use your back button.

 There was only one version of CRETONNE.
-It was printed in black against a semi-matt black ground from which the print area was masked, ensuring that the on-glaze colours remained bright due to the white of the body beneath.
+It was printed in black against a semi-matt black ground from which the print area was masked, ensuring that the on-glaze colours remained bright thanks to the white of the body beneath.

-Cretonne is a type of printed cotton fabric typically used for upholstery and drapery, often printed with flowers and birds.
-On the right is a contemporary advertisement from 1928, showing a cretonne with a bird similar to the one in Boulton's design.
+drapery, often printed with flowers and birds.
+On the right is a contemporary advertisement from 1928 showing

-To see the advertisement fit your device's screen and/or to enlarge, click or tap on it.
+To see the advertisement fit your device's screen and/or

 To return to this page, use your back button.